Spanish Words of Arabic Origin

-Something interesting to note about the above names is that the majority of the Spanish locations and geographical feature derived from Arabic are limited to the central and southern regions of the country, representative of how deep the Arab culture had set its roots into the culture of the peninsula.
+Something interesting to note about the above names is that the majority of the Spanish locations and geographical features derived from Arabic are limited to the central and southern regions of the country, representative of how deep the Arab culture had set its roots into the culture of the peninsula.
 The Arabic influence on the Spanish language extends past the names of modern cities and regions.
 Perhaps the easiest way to see this influence in Spanish is in the simple words spoken every day.
 Here's a list of some of our favorite Spanish words with Arabic origin:

-This next word, usted, is interesting because the word itself is derived from the Spanish expression vuestro merced, but in fact is phonetically similar to the Arabic word for doctor/professor: “ustadh”.
+This next word, usted, is interesting because the word itself is derived from the Spanish expression vuestra merced, but in fact is phonetically similar to the Arabic word for doctor/professor: “ustadh”.
 In Spanish, usted is a pronoun that denotes formality and is typically used when we are addressing someone in formal situations.

 Meaning pillow in English, almohadaoriginates from the Andalusian Arabic word “mijadda”, which became “al-mujadda” in Andalusian Arabic (the Arabic of the Iberian Peninsula) and means “cushion” or “pillow”.
 The Arabic root of this word is “jadd”, which can mean lado(side) or mejilla(cheek) in Arabic.